Datadog (NASDAQ:DDOG) Issues Q3 2021 Earnings Guidance

 Datadog (NASDAQ:DDOG) issued an update on its third quarter 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $0.050-$0.060 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.030.
 The company issued revenue guidance of $246 million-$248 million, compared to the consensus revenue estimate of $226.01 million.Datadog also updated its FY 2021 guidance to $0.260-$0.280 EPS.

-Datadog (NASDAQ:DDOG) last posted its quarterly earnings data on Thursday, August 5th.
-The company reported ($0.02) EPS for the quarter, hitting the consensus estimate of ($0.02).
-Datadog had a negative net margin of 7.03% and a negative return on equity of 3.14%.
-The business had revenue of $233.50 million for the quarter, compared to analyst estimates of $212.44 million.
-During the same quarter in the previous year, the firm posted $0.05 earnings per share.
-Datadog’s quarterly revenue was up 66.8% on a year-over-year basis.
-As a group, equities analysts expect that Datadog will post -0.11 earnings per share for the current year.
+Datadog (NASDAQ:DDOG) last announced its quarterly earnings data on Thursday, August 5th.
+The company reported ($0.02) EPS for the quarter, hitting analysts’ consensus estimates of ($0.02).
+Datadog had a negative return on equity of 3.14% and a negative net margin of 7.03%.
+The business had revenue of $233.50 million during the quarter, compared to analysts’ expectations of $212.44 million.
+During the same period in the previous year, the firm earned $0.05 earnings per share.
+The firm’s quarterly revenue was up 66.8% compared to the same quarter last year.
+On average, research analysts expect that Datadog will post -0.11 EPS for the current year.

-In other Datadog news, CFO David M. Obstler sold 15,000 shares of the company’s stock in a transaction that occurred on Wednesday, June 9th.
-The shares were sold at an average price of $92.27, for a total transaction of $1,384,050.00.
-Following the completion of the sale, the chief financial officer now directly owns 177,095 shares of the company’s stock, valued at $16,340,555.65.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, insider Madre Armelle De sold 5,625 shares of the company’s stock in a transaction that occurred on Wednesday, August 25th.
-The shares were sold at an average price of $135.36, for a total transaction of $761,400.00.
-Following the sale, the insider now directly owns 178,297 shares of the company’s stock, valued at $24,134,281.92.
+In related news, CEO Olivier Pomel sold 1,846 shares of the company’s stock in a transaction dated Thursday, September 2nd.
+The stock was sold at an average price of $136.34, for a total transaction of $251,683.64.
+Following the sale, the chief executive officer now owns 244,043 shares in the company, valued at $33,272,822.62.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CFO David M. Obstler sold 15,000 shares of the company’s stock in a transaction dated Wednesday, June 9th.
+The stock was sold at an average price of $92.27, for a total value of $1,384,050.00.
+Following the sale, the chief financial officer now owns 177,095 shares in the company, valued at approximately $16,340,555.65.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 1,432,906 shares of company stock valued at $182,511,080.
-20.23% of the stock is owned by corporate insiders.
+Insiders have sold 1,455,428 shares of company stock worth $185,595,379 in the last quarter.
+20.23% of the stock is currently owned by corporate insiders.

 About Datadog